 (This interview was conducted by Grivante Press for the release of ‘MASHED’ on May 8th 2017.
-It has been reposted here for archival purposes.)
+It has been condensed and reposted here for archival purposes.)

 Please tell us a little bit about yourself?

 I’ve been writing since I was eight, when I crafted ‘Squirrel Man vs the Terror Turtles.’
 Thankfully, that atrocious volume has been lost.
 Older and wiser, I managed an M.A. in English and write humor fiction when I can find the time.

 What attracted you to submitting your story to MASHED:?

 The anthology, quite simply, was fascinating.
 The mix of genres intrigued me.
 Horror, food, and humour?
 I didn’t know that could be done.
 Food seemed the best subject for executing such a versatile and ambitious project; I just had to try it.
 Also, the guidelines and website were refreshingly open and unpretentious and I was charmed by the very concept.
 They had me hooked right away.

 For your story “Wrath of the Buttery Bastard-Taters” what was your inspiration?

 My loathing of instant mashed potatoes inspired me.
 I was fed them throughout my childhood and hated them passionately.
 I once played a game with a friend where we had to come up with the most unpleasant sensation possible, and I won handily by describing the feeling of being physically sick amidst a bellyful of instant mashed potatoes.
 After that, I knew I had tapped into something culturally reviled.

 When did you first discover that you wanted to be a writer?